-Parents are encouraged to explain why they are requesting admission out of the normal year group and to provide as much supporting evidence as they wish to.
-The admission authority will decide, based on the circumstances of the case, and in the best interests of the child concerned, considering:
+Applicants are encouraged to explain why they are requesting admission out of the normal year group and to provide as much supporting evidence as they wish to.
+The admission authority will decide, based on the circumstances of the case, and in the best interests of the young person concerned, considering:

-- the headteacher's views - the parent's views, - any information about the child's academic, social, and emotional development submitted by the parent or otherwise known, - information about the child's medical history and the views of a relevant medical professional submitted by the parent or otherwise known, - whether the child has previously been educated out of their normal age group, - guidance from the Department for Education on the admission of summer-born children to Reception, - whether the child may have fallen into a lower age group if it were not for being born prematurely.
+- · the headteacher's views - the parent's views, - any information about the child's academic, social, and emotional development submitted by the parent or otherwise known. - information about the child's medical history and the views of a relevant medical professional submitted by the parent or otherwise known, - whether the student has previously been educated out of their normal age group, - guidance from the Department for Education on the admission of summer-born children to Reception, - whether the student may have fallen into a lower age group if it were not for being born prematurely.

-If the request to be taught out of the normal age group is agreed, the application can be withdrawn by the parent before a place is offered.
-The parent will then make a fresh application for the younger year group in the next admissions round.
+If the request to be taught out of the normal age group is agreed, the application can be withdrawn before a place is offered.
+The applicant will then make a fresh application for the younger year group in the next admissions round.
+If the request is refused, the student or parent decides whether to continue with an application for the normal year group.
+It may be that another school agrees to admission to the younger year group there.